Why You Should Hire a DUI Attorney

 If someone is killed, the charge is DUI manslaughter, which is a felony of the second degree.
 A second degree felony carries a possible prison sentence of up to 15 years in prison, 15 years of probation, and a $10,000 fine.
 In some situations, this charge may be enhanced to a felony of the first degree, which is punishable by up to 30 years in prison.

 Every DUI Case is Different

 You may hear that there’s a standard sentence for DUI charges in your local court, and the prosecution may present a plea offer as a “take it or leave it” proposition.
 But, the truth is that DUI cases can differ for many reasons.
-Maybe the case is weak, and an experienced DUI attorney might be able to get it dismissed entirely.
+Perhaps there’s an unusual circumstance where a passenger is being charged for DUI, or maybe the case is weak, and an experienced DUI attorney might be able to get it dismissed entirely.
 Maybe critical evidence can be suppressed.

 On the other hand, some DUI cases involve factors that increase the risks, whether that means the age of the driver, the fact that the driver holds a CDL, an especially high BAC, property damage, or injury to another person.

 To learn more about what the specifics of your case mean for you and how you may be able to fight Florida DUI charges, schedule a free consultation with DUI attorney Matthew Lufrano right now.
 Just call 904-513-3905 or fill out the contact form on this site to get started.